 They’re a combination of online, one-on-one, group, and traditional classes.

 “Write your answer here.”

 Consider how this might come across to a class member.
 You’re basically commanding them to do something.
-A more courteous way to express this would be:
+A more courteous way to express in the ESL classroom would be:

 - Please write your answer here.

 - You can write your answer here.

 Requests rather than commands may not be noticed right away, but they’ll eventually rub off on your learners.

 In time, they may just begin using the same courteous phrasing.

 “Open your book to …” / ”Turn in your book to …”